-Financial instruments of the fund comprise investments in quoted equity securities and short term fixed income securities for the purpose of generating a return on the investment made by unit holders, in addition to cash at bank and other financial instruments such as receivables and payables, which arise directly from its operations.
+Financial instruments of the fund comprise investments in trading securities, mudharabah and wakala investments for the purpose of generating a return on the investment made by unitholders, in addition to cash at bank and other financial instruments such as receivables and payables, which arise directly from its operations.

 The fund manager is responsible for identifying and controlling the risk that arise from these financial instruments.
-The fund manager agrees policies for managing each of the risks identified below.
+The fund manager agrees on policies for managing each of the risks identified below.